-Ask skincare or essential oil expert, and they will tell you that you always need to mix any essential oil with a carrier oil.
+Ask skincare or essential oil experts, and they will tell you that it is best to mix essential oils with a carrier oil before topical use.
 This is because essential oils are highly potent and concentrated extracts that can be too harsh on your skin.
 So, check out the next section to find out the best way to use essential oils to treat sunburn.

 What Is The Best Way to Use Essential Oils For Sunburn?

-- Mix It With A Carrier Oil – Mix 2-3 drops of the chosen essential oil with one or two teaspoons of a commonly used carrier oil, like jojoba or sweet almond oil.
+- Mix It With A Carrier Oil – Mix 2-3 drops of the chosen essential oil with one teaspoon of a commonly used carrier oil, like jojoba or sweet almond oil.
 Apply this mixture to the affected area and leave it on overnight.
 If it is during the day, leave it on until it dries up completely.

 - Mix It With Aloe Vera Gel – Mix 2-3 drops of the essential oil of your choice with pure aloe gel and apply it to the affected area.
 Alternatively, you can also mix a cup of water, aloe vera gel, and 8-10 drops of essential oil in a spray bottle.
 Store it in a dry place, and spritz it on the affected area once or twice a day.

 - Add It To Your Bath – Add a few drops of the essential oil to Epsom salt and add it to your bath water.
 Soak in it for a while.
 It soothes your sunburn, relaxes your muscles, and refreshes you completely.